 "The second edition of the market research text by Marko Sarstedt and Erik Mooi is excellent, and includes expanded coverage of relevant topics and the most recent developments in the field, but also continues to execute the concise, non-technical approach that made the first edition so accessible.
 The real world examples and case studies enhance the chapters but equally important is this new edition includes many mobile tags that enable readers to easily locate additional supplementary material on a variety of topics.
 I strongly recommend that you consider adding this to your market research resources."

 "This book is my first choice when I introduce applied stats to students.
-The book covers everything you need (e.g., ANOVA, regression analysis, factor analysis and cluster analysis), is easy to understand and has excellent market research examples, which my student really like."
+The book covers everything you need (e.g., ANOVA, regression analysis, factor analysis, and cluster analysis), is easy to understand and has excellent market research examples, which my students really like."